 Fill in the gaps

 In the end, these are just sample activities with a sample graphic novel to encourage any use of them.
-And just in case your interest has been piqued, here’s the entire first issue of Y The Last Man.
+And just in case your interest has been piqued, check out the series Y The Last Man.
 Enjoy!

 Check out Janet Bianchini’s curated resources about using graphic novels.